Answer a few simple questions to make your document in minutes

 Save progress and finish on any device; download & print anytime

 Securely sign online and invite others to sign

-A Healthcare Power of Attorney, also called a Medical Power of Attorney, is used to appoint a person to make medical choices for you should you ever become incapacitated and unable to make your own decisions.
-This person, called an Agent, will be able to make choices for you such as whether you should be admitted into a care facility, what treatments you'll receive, whether you'll receive experimental treatments, or if your medical providers will be allowed to connect you to machines to keep you alive.
+This person, called an "agent," will be able to make choices for you such as whether you should be admitted into a care facility, whether you'll receive experimental treatments, or if your medical providers will be allowed to connect you to machines to keep you alive.